getpopper/popper/docs/sections/cli_features.md

     MYENVVAR: "foo"
 ```

-if we want to open a shell that puts us inside the `mystep` above, we
+if we want to open a shell that puts us inside the `mystep` above
-run:
+(inside an container instance of the `ubuntu:18.04` image), we run:

 ```bash
 popper sh mystep